 It is not that they are better men: obviously the reverse must frequently be the case.
-Neither is it that the the state of the fact of the and department of the state of the state senior men act in a body; for there is far more division amongst them than elsewhere, and they have had years to acquire prejudices and personal likes and dislikes.
+Neither is it that the senior men act in a body; for there is far more division amongst them than elsewhere, and they have had years to acquire prejudices and personal likes and dislikes.